haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 <a class="prompt prompt-cmd">cat /home/training/Tutorials/EDES/tutorial_files/apoMD/vmd_commands_holo<a/>

-In this case we are going to define our binding site on the hydrogenated holo structure (which you can obtain with software such as [OpenBabel](https://openbabel.org/docs/dev/index.html)).
-Using the hydrogenated structure is not compulsory, and according to the specific problem you are addressing, different choices can be made.
+In this case we are going to define our binding site on the hydrogenated holo structure (which you can obtain with specific software such as [OpenBabel](https://openbabel.org/docs/dev/index.html)).
+Using the hydrogenated structure it is not compulsory, and according to the specific problem you are addressing, different choices can be made.
 Copy the hydrogenated holo from the `tutorial_files` folder:

 <a class="prompt prompt-cmd">